TheodoreEhrenborg/lean_agent/README.md

 ## Installation

-### With uv

-This repo uses [uv](https://github.com/astral-sh/uv) for packaging,

-1. Install with `curl -LsSf https://astral.sh/uv/install.sh | sh`
+1. Install with [uv](https://github.com/astral-sh/uv) with `curl -LsSf https://astral.sh/uv/install.sh | sh`
-1. Run scripts using `uv run`.
+1. The LLM agent runs in a Docker sandbox.
+   To prepare the Docker image, run `./build_docker_image.bash`.
+   This will take ~10 minutes and use up ~10 GB of disk space---it's downloading a cached version of [mathlib4](https://github.com/leanprover-community/mathlib4).
+1. Then you can run the evaluation with `uv run inspect eval run_eval.py`. `uv` will handle the necessary Python dependencies.

+## Viewing results

 TODO
-   The first time you call uv, it will download all the necessary dependencies.

-### With docker

-uv doesn't work well on machines that don't follow the Filesystem Hierarchy Standard (e.g. NixOS).
-To run uv in this case, use the provided Dockerfile:

-1. Build the image with `./build.sh` TODO
-1. Enter the container with `./run.sh`.
-If you have GPUs, instead use `./run.sh --gpus all` TODO
-1. To mount a results directory, use `./run.sh -v /absolute/host/path/to/results/:/results` TODO
-1. Then inside the container you can run `uv run ...` as before

 ## Future work